+Whoever came up with this roadside attraction must have been off their rocker!
 In 2008, the “World’s Largest Rocking Chair” was erected on historic Route 66 outside the Fanning Outpost General Store in Cuba, Missouri.
 Designed by John R. Bland and fabricated by Joe Medwick the chair stood at 42 feet tall and 20 feet wide — it was the biggest rocker in all of America!
 It was even Guinness certified as the world’s largest rocker.

-The black and white structure is made from welded steel and actually a fully functioning rocking chair (it had to be in order to secure the world record), but soon after construction, due to safety concerns (and the sheer terror of watching a 42 foot tall structure sway back and forth) it was firmly bolted in place.
+The black and white structure is made from welded steel and actually a fully functioning rocking chair (it had to be in order to secure a Guinness world record), but soon after construction, due to safety concerns (and the sheer terror of watching a 42 foot tall structure sway back and forth) it was firmly bolted in place.
 Also due to safety concerns: no one is actually allowed to climb up and grab a seat (save for one day a year — Picture on Rocker Day — where it’s open to the public for photo ops).

 Hopefully someone will swoop in, buy the store, and keep the rocker a rockin’ for ages to come — they’d have to be off their rocker not to!

-Site: The World’s Largest Rocking Chair
+World’s Largest Rocking Chair (Route 66 Red Rocker)

 Location: Fanning Outpost General Store, 5957 Hwy ZZ, Cuba, Missouri